Alocasia Plant Care and Growing Guide

 • Spider Mites (Check the undersides of leaves for webbing)

-Unfortunately, the Alocasia is extremely poisonous as the leaves contain oxalate crystals.
-If a house pet, either dog or cat, or even a small child bites one of these leaves, the oxalate crystals will be released and may irritate the mouth.
+The Alocasia plant is very poisonous.
+Its leaves have oxalate crystals.
+If a pet, like a dog or cat, or a small child bites a leaf, these crystals can irritate the mouth.

 • Swelling